jay-dennis/tex2docx/readme.md

 This does not affect the .tex or .pdf versions, obviously.
 When converting to .docx, ensure that you do not have any commented out labels, e.g. *%\label{}*.
 To number equations correctly, make sure the label starts with *eq:*.
 That is, the label for an equation should be something like *\label{eq: Pythagorean Theorem}*.
+  - Update: label flags can now be specified.
+The default for equations is ["eq:", "eqn:"], and the default for figures is ["fig:" ]

 - Filters: this code makes use of pandoc filters.
 In particular, you need pandoc-xnos.